openalloc/SwiftTabler/README.md

 }
 ```

-Where you're using selection with colored rows, you may want to use a 'selection overlay', as the normal selection is obscured with colored rows.
+Where you're using selection with row background, you may want to use a 'selection overlay', as the normal selection may be obscured.
 See _TablerDemo_ for examples.

 Also, when using a row background on macOS, you might wish to disable the hover effect.